chronicleprotocol/documentation/docs/Developers/glossary.md

 ### wat

-Oracle identifier; mostly asset pairs, eg ETH/USD, but can also be something else, eg DSR/RATE = makerdao's sdai interest rate
+Oracle identifier; mostly asset pairs, eg ETH/USD, but can also be something else, an example could be DSR/RATE, which is MakerDAO's sDAI interest rate

-### Challenge reward

-The ETH reward you get when you challenge an invalid poke.
-Used to incentivize (eg) mev searchers to monitor our oracles

 ### bar

 Quorum/threshold of validators for a new oracle price, eg bar many validator need to sign via schnorr together a new price for the oracle to accept it.
 Is always >50% of number of validators

+### Challenge reward

+The ETH reward you get when you challenge an invalid poke.
+Used to incentivize (an example) MEV searchers to monitor Chronicles oracles

 ### Validator (Feed)